 That’s why we’re suggesting you sign up for an entirely different credit card if you haven’t already — the Chase Sapphire Preferred® Card.

 With the Chase Sapphire Preferred® Card, you’ll earn 60,000 points after you spend $4,000 on your card within three months of account opening.
+Plus earn up to $50 in statement credits towards grocery store purchases.
 You can use your points in more than one way.
 You can absolutely transfer them 1:1 to Southwest Airlines, but you can also transfer them to United MileagePlus, British Airways, JetBlue, Air France/Flying Blue, World of Hyatt, Marriott Rewards, and several other Chase transfer partners.
 You also have the option of booking travel directly through the Chase Ultimate Rewards portal, and you’ll get 25% more travel for doing so when you use points in your Chase Sapphire Preferred account.